Skip to main content

 The severity of asthma can vary, from a minor nuisance for some to a major problem for others that can interfere with daily activities.

-Although there is no known cure for asthma, the symptoms may be controlled.
+Although there is currently no known cure for asthma, the symptoms may be controlled.

 Asthma often changes over time, so talk to your doctor to adjust treatment as required.